An explanation of Mondrian's oeuvre by Michael Sciam

 1933

-gradually gave way to the opposite tendency, whereby an increasing level of articulation and complexity was progressively reintroduced into the Neoplastic canvases as from 1934:
+gradually gives way to the opposite tendency, whereby an increasing level of articulation and complexity was progressively reintroduced into the Neoplastic canvases as from 1934:

 Composition B with Double Line, Yellow and Gray, 1932, Piet Mondrian